simonsfoundation/spectrum-drug-tracker/README.md

 Not all data columns are included in the final Drug Tracker.
 The following data columns are those scraped using the Python code, or manually curated by the _Spectrum_ newsroom.
 Some of these columns may appear with spaces (rather than as camelCase) on the Drug Tracker, due to how the data is imported into the web application.

-- index:
+- `index`: A unique value for each trial, based on number of trials returned in the search (automated).
-- NCTId:
+- `NCTId`: A unique value assigned to each clinical trial when it is added to the FDA database.
+Append an NCTId to the end of `https://clinicaltrials.gov/ct2/show/` to view its data (automated).
-- TrialAcronym:
+- `TrialAcronym`: An acronym for the clinical trial, if specified (automated).
-- ArmGroupDescription:
+- `ArmGroupDescription`: A verbose explanation of each arm in the trial; describes which drugs were given and at which doses (automated).
-ArmGroupInterventionName
+- `ArmGroupInterventionName`: Lists the drugs used in the trial, and placebo, if indicated (automated).
-DrugsTested
+- `DrugsTested`: Data derived from `ArmGroupInterventionName`; lists solely the experimental drugs tested for each trial, separated by a '|' character (manual).
-OtherDrugNames
+- `OtherDrugNames`: Other names for the drugs listed in `DrugsTested`.
+Typically derived from a simple Google search term (manual).
-DrugMechanism
+- `DrugMechanism`:
-PreviouslyApproved
+- PreviouslyApproved
-ApprovedConditions
+- ApprovedConditions
-CombinedModality
+- CombinedModality
-PubMedPapers
+- PubMedPapers
-ArmGroupLabel
+- ArmGroupLabel
-ArmGroupType
+- ArmGroupType
-BriefSummary
+- BriefSummary
-BriefTitle
+- BriefTitle
-CentralContactEMail
+- CentralContactEMail
-CentralContactName
+- CentralContactName
-CompletionDate
+- CompletionDate
-CompletionDateType
+- CompletionDateType
-Condition
+- Condition
-ConditionBrowseLeafAsFound
+- ConditionBrowseLeafAsFound
-ConditionMeshId
+- ConditionMeshId
-ConditionMeshTerm
+- ConditionMeshTerm
-DesignAllocation
+- DesignAllocation
-DesignInterventionModel
+- DesignInterventionModel
-DesignMasking
+- DesignMasking
-DesignObservationalModel
+- DesignObservationalModel
-DesignPrimaryPurpose
+- DesignPrimaryPurpose
-DesignWhoMasked
+- DesignWhoMasked
-DetailedDescription
+- DetailedDescription
-DispFirstPostDate
+- DispFirstPostDate
-DispFirstPostDateType
+- DispFirstPostDateType
-DispFirstSubmitDate
+- DispFirstSubmitDate
-DispFirstSubmitQCDate
+- DispFirstSubmitQCDate
-EligibilityCriteria
+- EligibilityCriteria
-EnrollmentCount
+- EnrollmentCount
-EnrollmentType
+- EnrollmentType
-EventGroupDeathsNumAffected
+- EventGroupDeathsNumAffected
-EventGroupDeathsNumAtRisk
+- EventGroupDeathsNumAtRisk
-EventsFrequencyThreshold
+- EventsFrequencyThreshold
-EventsTimeFrame
+- EventsTimeFrame
-FDAAA801Violation
+- FDAAA801Violation
-Gender
+- Gender
-HealthyVolunteers
+- HealthyVolunteers
-IPDSharing
+- IPDSharing
-InterventionArmGroupLabel
+- InterventionArmGroupLabel
-InterventionDescription
+- InterventionDescription
-InterventionName
+- InterventionName
-InterventionOtherName
+- InterventionOtherName
-InterventionType
+- InterventionType
-IsFDARegulatedDrug
+- IsFDARegulatedDrug
-LastKnownStatus
+- LastKnownStatus
-LastUpdatePostDate
+- LastUpdatePostDate
-LastUpdatePostDateType
+- LastUpdatePostDateType
-LastUpdateSubmitDate
+- LastUpdateSubmitDate
-LeadSponsorClass
+- LeadSponsorClass
-LeadSponsorName
+- LeadSponsorName
-LocationCity
+- LocationCity
-LocationContactEMail
+- LocationContactEMail
-LocationContactName
+- LocationContactName
-LocationCountry
+- LocationCountry
-LocationFacility
+- LocationFacility
-LocationState
+- LocationState
-LocationStatus
+- LocationStatus
-MaximumAge
+- MaximumAge
-MinimumAge
+- MinimumAge
-OfficialTitle
+- OfficialTitle
-OrgClass
+- OrgClass
-OrgFullName
+- OrgFullName
-OtherEventStatsNumAffected
+- OtherEventStatsNumAffected
-OtherEventStatsNumAtRisk
+- OtherEventStatsNumAtRisk
-OtherEventStatsNumEvents
+- OtherEventStatsNumEvents
-OtherEventTerm
+- OtherEventTerm
-OtherOutcomeDescription
+- OtherOutcomeDescription
-OtherOutcomeMeasure
+- OtherOutcomeMeasure
-OtherOutcomeTimeFrame
+- OtherOutcomeTimeFrame
-OutcomeAnalysisCILowerLimit
+- OutcomeAnalysisCILowerLimit
-OutcomeAnalysisCINumSides
+- OutcomeAnalysisCINumSides
-OutcomeAnalysisCIPctValue
+- OutcomeAnalysisCIPctValue
-OutcomeAnalysisCIUpperLimit
+- OutcomeAnalysisCIUpperLimit
-OutcomeAnalysisDispersionType
+- OutcomeAnalysisDispersionType
-OutcomeAnalysisDispersionValue
+- OutcomeAnalysisDispersionValue
-OutcomeAnalysisPValue
+- OutcomeAnalysisPValue
-OutcomeAnalysisParamType
+- OutcomeAnalysisParamType
-OutcomeAnalysisParamValue
+- OutcomeAnalysisParamValue
-OutcomeAnalysisStatisticalMethod
+- OutcomeAnalysisStatisticalMethod
-OutcomeClassDenomCountValue
+- OutcomeClassDenomCountValue
-OutcomeDenomCountValue
+- OutcomeDenomCountValue
-OutcomeDenomUnits
+- OutcomeDenomUnits
-OutcomeGroupDescription
+- OutcomeGroupDescription
-OutcomeGroupTitle
+- OutcomeGroupTitle
-OutcomeMeasureDescription
+- OutcomeMeasureDescription
-OutcomeMeasureDispersionType
+- OutcomeMeasureDispersionType
-OutcomeMeasureParamType
+- OutcomeMeasureParamType
-OutcomeMeasurePopulationDescription
+- OutcomeMeasurePopulationDescription
-OutcomeMeasureReportingStatus
+- OutcomeMeasureReportingStatus
-OutcomeMeasureTimeFrame
+- OutcomeMeasureTimeFrame
-OutcomeMeasureTitle
+- OutcomeMeasureTitle
-OutcomeMeasureType
+- OutcomeMeasureType
-OutcomeMeasurementValue
+- OutcomeMeasurementValue
-OutcomeMeasureUnitOfMeasure
+- OutcomeMeasureUnitOfMeasure
-OutcomeMeasurementLowerLimit
+- OutcomeMeasurementLowerLimit
-OutcomeMeasurementSpread
+- OutcomeMeasurementSpread
-OutcomeMeasurementUpperLimit
+- OutcomeMeasurementUpperLimit
-OverallOfficialAffiliation
+- OverallOfficialAffiliation
-OverallStatus
+- OverallStatus
-OversightHasDMC
+- OversightHasDMC
-Phase
+- Phase
-PrimaryCompletionDate
+- PrimaryCompletionDate
-PrimaryCompletionDateType
+- PrimaryCompletionDateType
-PrimaryOutcomeDescription
+- PrimaryOutcomeDescription
-PrimaryOutcomeMeasure
+- PrimaryOutcomeMeasure
-PrimaryOutcomeTimeFrame
+- PrimaryOutcomeTimeFrame
-ReferenceCitation
+- ReferenceCitation
-ReferencePMID
+- ReferencePMID
-ResponsiblePartyInvestigatorAffiliation
+- ResponsiblePartyInvestigatorAffiliation
-ResponsiblePartyInvestigatorFullName
+- ResponsiblePartyInvestigatorFullName
-ResponsiblePartyInvestigatorTitle
+- ResponsiblePartyInvestigatorTitle
-ResponsiblePartyType
+- ResponsiblePartyType
-ResultsFirstPostDate
+- ResultsFirstPostDate
-ResultsFirstPostDateType
+- ResultsFirstPostDateType
-ResultsFirstSubmitDate
+- ResultsFirstSubmitDate
-ResultsFirstSubmitQCDate
+- ResultsFirstSubmitQCDate
-SecondaryOutcomeDescription
+- SecondaryOutcomeDescription
-SecondaryOutcomeMeasure
+- SecondaryOutcomeMeasure
-SecondaryOutcomeTimeFrame
+- SecondaryOutcomeTimeFrame
-SeriousEventAssessmentType
+- SeriousEventAssessmentType
-SeriousEventNotes
+- SeriousEventNotes
-SeriousEventStatsNumAffected
+- SeriousEventStatsNumAffected
-SeriousEventStatsNumAtRisk
+- SeriousEventStatsNumAtRisk
-SeriousEventStatsNumEvents
+- SeriousEventStatsNumEvents
-SeriousEventTerm
+- SeriousEventTerm
-StartDate
+- StartDate
-StartDateType
+- StartDateType
-StatusVerifiedDate
+- StatusVerifiedDate
-StdAge
+- StdAge
-StudyFirstPostDate
+- StudyFirstPostDate
-StudyFirstPostDateType
+- StudyFirstPostDateType
-StudyFirstSubmitDate
+- StudyFirstSubmitDate
-StudyFirstSubmitQCDate
+- StudyFirstSubmitQCDate
-StudyPopulation
+- StudyPopulation
-StudyType
+- StudyType
-VersionHolder
+- VersionHolder
-WhyStopped
+- WhyStopped
-Placebo - programmatically determined, using Pandas, by
+- Placebo: programmatically determined, using Pandas, by

  (automated)
  (manually added)